ElmoNeedsArson/Obsidian-3D-embed/README.md

 - `position` allows you to set the position of the lightsource
 - `strength` allows you to set the strength of the lightsource
 - `show` allows you to physically see the lightsource position by placing a sphere at the position coordinates you provide (can be usefull for setting up your scene)
+- `castShadows` only available in the `directional, point` and `spot` lightsource, which enables the lightsource to cast shadows
 - `target` only available in the `directional` and `spot` lightsource, to aim it at a point
 - `distance` only available in the `spot` lightsource, allows you to say how far the light projects
 - `angle` only available in the `spot` lightsource, allows you to adjust the angle of the spotlight